 Schedule Your Intake Appointment with the SBH Counselor Today

-Please contact firstname.lastname@example.org and include the following information in your email:
+Please contact email@example.com or firstname.lastname@example.org and include the following information in your email:

 -Best time to contact you

-A Southwest Behavior Health Services Scheduler will be in contact with you within 1 business day to schedule the next available appointment with the on-site Counselor.
-Appointments will be seen in MC 260 on the second floor of the Medical Center building.
+A Southwest Behavior Health Services Scheduler will be in contact with you within 2 business days to schedule the next available appointment with the on-site Counselor.
+Appointments will be seen in the SCNM Medical Center.

 NOTE: If you are in crisis after hours, please do not wait for an appointment.
 Call 911 for immediate assistance.